kurtacuna/PM-Project/README.md

 **If you don't have Git downloaded, download the latest version first

-Steps to download the repository:
+Steps to download the repository from GitHub:

 1. click the green '<> Code' button
 2. Under the 'Local' tab, under the 'HTTPS' tab, copy the url